Sampling and monitoring

 The parameters, ammonium, coliform bacteria, colony counts, colour, conductivity, E.coli, hydrogen ion concentration (pH value), odour, taste and turbidity, must be monitored in all large supplies at the check monitoring frequency.

-The purpose of audit monitoring (for any parameter not included in check monitoring) is to:
+The purpose of monitoring Group B parameters is to:

-- determine whether or not the water complies with the concentrations or values in Schedule 1 of the Regulations (the standards and indicator parameters)
+- determine whether or not the water complies with the concentrations or values in part 1 or 2 of Schedule 1 of the Regulations, other than Group A parameters already being sampled under part 1 of Schedule 2 (the standards and indicator parameters).

-- check if disinfection is used, that disinfection by-products are kept as low as possible without compromising the disinfection
+- check (where disinfection is used), that disinfection by-products are kept as low as possible without compromising the disinfection.

 The Regulations require a local authority to monitor all its Regulation 10 supplies (except a supply to a single dwelling) at least every five years and more frequently if required by the risk assessment for the following parameters: